ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 Space Chase is a two player racing game with platforming elements.
 This game takes inspiration from [Celeste](https://store.steampowered.com/app/504230/Celeste/), [SpeedRunners](https://store.steampowered.com/app/207140/SpeedRunners/), and [Super Smash Bros](https://www.smashbros.com/en_US/).
 Players have to race against each other to reach their ship first, however they would need to collect energy on the way to full charge their ship to win.
-A unique asspect is that the player can sabatoge their opponent such as throwing them off the platforms or into spikes.
-Players can also dash, which can be utlilized both for movement and offensive ability (stunning the player).
+A unique aspect is that the player can sabotage their opponent such as throwing them off the platforms or into spikes.
+Players can also dash, which can be utilized both for movement and offensive ability (stunning the player).

 ## Gameplay Explanation